 When All Else Fails

-Unfortunately sometimes cutting back and creating a repayment plan are just not enough and more drastic efforts need to be made.
+Unfortunately sometimes cutting back and creating a repayment plan is just not enough and more drastic efforts need to be made.
 Filing for bankruptcy is always an option, it might seem like the most appealing but when you are completely unable to pay any of your bills and your financial situation is out of control it could help you.
 It’s important that you consult a professional first as bankruptcy might not be a viable option for you, but if it is they will be able to help you get through the process and make the best choices.

 On a much less serious note if you’ve cut back and are still having difficulty making your payments you should consider selling some of your possessions.
 There are lots of ways to do this online or you could hold a yard sale on the weekend.
 This probably won’t make you enough money to pay all your bills but even one payment will help ease some of the pressure.